Actively Recruiting

 - Diagnosis of neuroblastoma confirmed by histopathology, bone marrow metastases with high urine catecholamine levels, or positive MIBG scan

-- High-risk neuroblastoma defined as MYCN-amplified stage L2/M/MS at any age or stage M in patients older than 18 months
+- High-risk neuroblastoma defined as MYCN-amplified stage L2/M/MS at any age, or stage M in patients older than 18 months

 - No more than one prior cycle of high-risk neuroblastoma chemotherapy

-- Age younger than 19 years
+- Age less than 19 years

 You will not qualify if you...